Low-emission buses in London: Introduction of battery electric buses

 Battery electric powered Enviro200EV on route 521, one of the first London bus routes to be fully electrified.

 In 2011, TfL noted that battery electric buses did not yet have the range and reliability to be used in London, but the introduction of these buses in China was being monitored.
 In December 2013, the first battery electric buses entered service in London as a trial on routes 521 and 507, using BYD Auto buses built in China.
 BYD estimated that the cost savings could be up to 75%, owing to the cost of electricity compared to diesel fuel.
 The trial was successful, and further orders for battery electric buses followed.

 In 2015, the world's first battery electric double-decker bus entered service on route 98.
 The first routes in London solely served by battery electric single decker buses were routes 521 and 507 in 2016.
 Alongside the electrification of routes 521 and 507, Waterloo bus garage was converted to become fully electric, the first bus depot in Europe to do so.
 The first route in London solely served by electric double-decker buses was route 43 in 2019.

 In January 2021, it was announced that all buses in the fleet meet or exceed Euro VI emission standards, following the phasing out of older buses, the retrofitting of diesel vehicles and the introduction of new hybrid & electric buses.
 In September 2021, TfL announced that all new buses entering service would be zero emission.

+Alexander Dennis Enviro400 City EV battery electric bus being charged using a pantograph at Bexleyheath bus garage.

 By March 2022, over 700 electric buses were in service.
 In October 2022, rapid charging using a pantograph was introduced for battery electric buses on route 132, testing the use of this technology in London.
 This allows batteries to be 'topped up' during the day.